Same-sex marriage in the British Indian Ocean Territory

-Same-sex marriage in the British Indian Ocean Territory has been legal since 3 June 2014.
+Same-sex marriage has been legal in the British Indian Ocean Territory since 3 June 2014.
 An Order in Council to legalise same-sex marriages was enacted by the Privy Council of the United Kingdom on 28 April 2014, and took effect on 3 June.
 The British Indian Ocean Territory, despite having no permanent population, was among the first British Overseas Territories to legalise same-sex marriage.

 Background

 In 1965, the United Kingdom split the Chagos Archipelago from Mauritius to form the British Indian Ocean Territory.
 The islands had previously been governed as a dependency of British Mauritius from 1810.
 Between 1968 and 1973, British authorities forcibly removed the local Chagossian population from Diego Garcia, Peros Banhos and the Salomon Islands.
 In 1971, the UK signed a treaty with the United States, leasing the island of Diego Garcia to the U.S. Armed Forces for the purposes of building a large air and naval base on the island.

 The laws of the territory are based on the British Indian Ocean Territory (Constitution) Order 2004, which gives the Commissioner for the British Indian Ocean Territory the authority to make laws in the territory.
 The Government of the United Kingdom may also enact laws that are directly applicable to the territory.
 Concerning matters not covered by local legislation or directly applied UK legislation, then, in accordance with the Courts Ordinance 1983, the law in force in England and Wales shall be in force in the British Indian Ocean Territory.
 In common law, a marriage between persons of the same sex was void ab initio.
 In 1866, in Hyde v Hyde and Woodmansee (a case of polygamy), Lord Penzance's judgment began: "Marriage as understood in Christendom is the voluntary union for life of one man and one woman, to the exclusion of all others."
 Explicit bans on same-sex marriages were enacted in England and Wales in the Nullity of Marriage Act 1971, and later the Matrimonial Causes Act 1973.
 Similar laws were passed in Scotland and Northern Ireland.
 These bans, since repealed, did not apply to the British Indian Ocean Territory.

 All residents of the British Indian Ocean Territory are either members of the British or American armed forces or associated contractors assigned to the Naval Support Facility Diego Garcia.
 American soldiers are permitted to marry; however, United States Navy regulations prohibit any married couple from being stationed together on Diego Garcia, whether in a military or civilian capacity.
 Therefore, one member of the couple would be immediately reassigned.